 How long will a kitchen renovation take?
 There are many variables that will either expand or contract the time of the renovation.

-Smith & Smith provide kitchen turn around from around 6 weeks as a general guideline for a complete kitchen renovation.
+Smith & Smith provides kitchen turn-around from around 6 weeks as a general guideline for complete kitchen renovations in Melbourne.
 The following is a list of the overall steps from start to finish.
 More complex kitchens are more complex to build, therefore they require more time.
 For instance, a Provincial style kitchen with many mouldings and carvings will take considerably longer than a simple laminate kitchen.

 Generally, the timeline follows this order, but there are many exceptions.
 Smith & Smith will take into account the requirements of each individual case allowing a tailored sequence of work to be prepared.
 Please talk with your designer for more accurate information that is particular to the scope of works for YOUR home and situation.